davidkim0710/FinalDigitalCoach/README.md

    ```
    and download all packages in the UI prompt (sorry we didn't figure out which ones you really need)
 1. Create an account with Assembly AI and get an API key
-1. Populate the .env file in `ml-api/` with the API key from AssemblyAI
+1. Populate the .env file in `ml-api/` with the API key from AssemblyAI.
+The files in the repository are just sample env files.
+Make sure that the files are named .env without the example part!
+2. Ensure that firebase is connected: run `firebase login` and click the link to login and authenticate
+3. Run `firebase projects:list` to see the projectId
+4. Set the current project using the projectId from the previous step: `firebase use <projectId>`

 ## Frontend